Unit 5 - Practice Quiz

 C. It remains constant throughout training.

-D. It starts low and increases over time.
+D. It starts high and decays over time.

 12 Why does tabular Q-Learning fail in environments like Atari games or Robotics?